Introduction

 (a) Thermodynamic cycle used in this study for the estimation of free energy differences upon mutation for the insertion of a peptide in a molecular condensate.
 (B) Schematic of the process of contact formation between two molecules i and j used in the quantum chemical calculations.
 We consider that contact formation involves the transfer from water (blue) to a different medium (orange) and the interaction in this medium between the entities involved.

-Negative ∆∆GTransfer values indicate that transferring the Tyr peptide into the condensate is more favourable than transferring the Phe peptide, whereas positive values indicate the opposite.
+Negative ΔΔGTransfer values indicate that transferring the Tyr peptide into the condensate is more favourable than transferring the Phe peptide, whereas positive values indicate the opposite.

 Simulation setup

 The equilibration protocol is identical in all cases.
-First, we ran an energy minimization using a steepest descent algorithm, followed by short simulations in the NVT and NPT ensembles, using the Berendsen43 and velocity rescaling44 thermostats, respectively, to set the temperature at 298 K, and the Berendsen barostat 43 to set the pressure at 1 bar on the latter.
-Finally, we performed equilibrium simulations of in the NPT ensemble using a leap-frog stochastic dynamics integrator with a time-step of 2 fs at 298 K and setting the pressure to 1 bar with the Parrinello-Rahman barostat.45
+First, we ran an energy minimization using a steepest descent algorithm, followed by short simulations in the NVT and NPT ensembles, using the Berendsen (Berendsen et al., 1984) and velocity rescaling (Bussi et al., 2007) thermostats, respectively, to set the temperature at 298 K, and the Berendsen barostat (Berendsen et al., 1984) to set the pressure at 1 bar on the latter.
+Finally, we performed equilibrium simulations in the NPT ensemble using a leap-frog stochastic dynamics integrator with a time-step of 2 fs at 298 K and setting the pressure to 1 bar with the Parrinello-Rahman barostat (Parrinello and Rahman, 1980).
+The duration of the equilibrium runs was 1 μs for the runs with a condensate slab configuration and 500 ns for all other solvents (see Appendix 1).
+We run triplicates of the GSY and GSF simulations.
+Note that for each system-solvent combination, two different sets of simulations had to be performed, one for each of the alchemical (λ) states corresponding to the central peptide residue being Phe (λ = 0) or Tyr (λ = 1).

-For all simulations, we have used the Gromacs software package53 (v.2024).
-To generate hybrid topologies for the different λ-states, we have used the PMX software4648 (v.
+For all simulations, we have used the Gromacs software package (Abraham et al., 2015) (v.2024).
+To generate hybrid topologies for the different λ-states, we have used the PMX software (Seeliger and de Groot, 2010; Gapsys et al., 2015; Aldeghi et al., 2019) (v.
 3.0).

 Analysis

-The simulations have been analyzed using a combination of analysis programs in the Gromacs suite53 and in-house Python scripts that make extensive use of the MDTraj library.
-55 Specifically, we used gmx dipoles to calculate the dielectric constant ε for condensates and different solvents from the fluctuations in the dipole moment of the simulation box, M, which is defined as56
+We used gmx dipoles to calculate the dielectric constant (ε) for different condensates and solvents from the fluctuations in the dipole moment of the simulation box, M, which is defined as (Neumann, 1983)

 Quantum chemical calculations

 where i and j specify the interacting monomers.
-We consider p-cresol to represent the sidechain of tyrosine (Y, hereafter), toluene to represent the sidechain of phenylalanine (F hereafter) and N-methyl-acetamide to represent an amide bond group (A, hereafter).
+We consider p-cresol to represent the side chain of tyrosine (Y, hereafter), toluene to represent the side chain of phenylalanine (F hereafter) and N-methyl-acetamide to represent an amide bond group (A, hereafter).
 Dimers ij include different combinations of Y, F, and A in various orientations.

 As solvents, we have considered three different groups: